haiminh2001/CNN_LSTM_Text_Classification/README.md

 0.38 of BERT model.

 In other hand, we achieved 3 milestones of success:
-+ reduce the influence of meaningless words: We found that in the data set, there are many words that have little meaning but appear many times. it makes our model not work well.
++ reduce the influence of meaningless words: We found that in the data set, there are many words that have little meaning but appear many times.
 So we use

   => We use tf-idf to solve this problem